torbjornlager/torbjornlager.github.io/index.md

    ```
    ?- test.
    ```
-   Tehe tests should all pass.
+   The tests should all pass.

 5. To run a node with its stateless HTTP API, you need to do: